diegomiranda02/automaticVizWithStreamlit/README.md

 }
 ```

 To build this JSON structure automatically, the class BaseReport was created.
-The main purpose of this class is to get the data generate the part of JSON in the format define above.
+The main purpose of this class is to generate the JSON in the format define above.

 ```
 class BaseJSONReport():